Legal

 For individuals in the EU, UK, and Switzerland, there is an option to seek binding arbitration in certain scenarios for complaints concerning our adherence to the Data Privacy Framework Principles, which are not resolved by other Data Privacy Framework mechanisms.
 Additional details can be found here: https://www.dataprivacyframework.gov/s/article/ANNEX-I-introduction-dpf?tabset-35584=2

 When we engage third parties to process personal information on our behalf under the Data Privacy Framework, these third parties must also comply with the obligations of the Framework.
-We accept liability for any non-compliance by these third parties, unless we can demonstrate that we are not responsible for the event leading to any incurred damages.
+When we receive personal data under the DPF and then transfer it to a third party acting as our agent on our behalf, we may have certain responsibility under the DPF if both (a) the agent processes the personal data in a manner inconsistent with the DPF and (b) we are responsible for the event giving rise to the damage.

 9. How Can You Contact Us?